Best Foundation for Oily Skin (2026 Guide)

 • Coverage: Medium-to-full, buildable

-• Good to know: Can look flat if over-powdered—use a thin layer and set just the T-zone.
+• Good to know: It can look a bit flat if you over-powder.
+Use a thin layer and set mainly the T-zone.

-• Best for: Workdays, special events, long wear without blotting every hour.
+• Best for: Workdays, special events, and long wear without constant blotting.

 2) Maybelline Fit Me Matte + Poreless — Best drugstore